 How do carbohydrates affect your body?
-Carbohydrates are one of the macronutrients your body gets from food.
+Carbohydrates are one macronutrient your body gets from food.
 These are the macromolecules that your body converts into sugars.
-There are many types of carbohydrates depending upon the structure, source, and methods of preparation.
-Brain and carbohydrates are directly related to each other as your mind gets its fuel from them.
+There are many types of carbohydrates depending on the structure, source, and methods of preparation.
+We directly relate brain and carbohydrates to each other as your mind gets its fuel from carbs.

-This article will know about the types of carbohydrates, their effect on the body, and the link between the brain and carbohydrates.
+This article will talk about carbohydrates, their effect on the body, and the link between the brain and carbohydrates.

 Types of carbohydrates

-Depending upon the structure, there are two types of carbohydrates; simple and complex.
+Depending upon the structure, two types of carbohydrates affect your body; simple and complex.

 1. Simple sugars